RosarioHA/DEV001-notesR/README.md

 # Notes

 ## Introduction
 For this project, the challenge was to build a web application for taking notes that allows us to create, edit, delete, and consult them at any time.
-I used HTML, CSS, Javascript, and React to create a Single Page App that is also responsive, using a Mobile First approach.
+I used HTML, CSS, Javascript, Firebase and React to create a Single Page App that is also responsive, using a Mobile First approach.

 ## Users
 Our application's users seek a simple and user-friendly interface to store and manage their daily notes.
 For this purpose, I chose a mainly pastel color palette, contrasted with a dark color to provide contrast and visibility to key details.
 I also prioritized a clean view and an intuitive layout that facilitates its use for as many users as possible.